CircuitSetup/Remote/README.md

 Battery monitoring requires knowledge about the cell capacity.
 Note that the capacity _per cell_ is required to be entered.
 Most batteries consist of two or more cells; in that case divide the nominal capacity by the number of cells and enter the number here.

 The battery CircuitSetup supplies as part of their kit is a dual-cell 5000mAh LiPo battery.
 The value to enter here is therefore 2500.

 ---

+### ELRS/CRSF Settings

+This page is only shown when the firmware is built with ELRS/CRSF support.

+The ELRS/CRSF page controls the radio-side transport settings plus the ELRS/CRSF-only gimbal routing model.
+The four gimbals are calibrated and shaped inside the ELRS/CRSF runtime, then transmitted over CRSF with RC-style semantics: low is `1000`, center is `1500`, and high is `2000` before conversion to CRSF wire ticks.

+Calibration for these gimbals can now be done directly in the portal.
+The page shows live raw ADC values for Aileron, Elevator, Throttle, and Rudder, and lets you capture raw `low`, `center`, and `high` points for each gimbal before saving the page.
+Those saved points are the values used at runtime; the firmware does not auto-learn or auto-scale the live range afterward.

+Non-gimbal controls such as Stop, FakePower, O.O, RESET, and ButtonPack continue to use their existing logic.
+They are written into any channels that are not claimed by the routed gimbals.

+##### &#9193; Connect to WiFi in ELRS/CRSF mode

+If checked, the Remote will join the configured WiFi network while operating in ELRS/CRSF mode.
+If unchecked, it remains in AP mode during ELRS/CRSF operation.

+##### &#9193; ELRS Packet rate

+Selects the RC packet rate sent to the external ELRS module.
+The module must be configured to the same packet rate.

+##### &#9193; Speed units

+Selects whether the Remote display prefers km/h or mph when telemetry provides speed information.

+##### &#9193; Telemetry Ratio

+Selects the requested ELRS telemetry ratio.

+##### &#9193; Max Power

+Selects the requested ELRS maximum transmit power.

+##### &#9193; Dynamic Power

+Enables or disables ELRS dynamic power.

+##### &#9193; Aileron/Elevator/Throttle/Rudder target channel

+These selectors choose which outgoing CRSF channel carries each gimbal.

+By default the mapping is:

+- Aileron -> CH1
+- Elevator -> CH2
+- Throttle -> CH3
+- Rudder -> CH4

+Any unique channel from CH1 through CH16 can be selected.
+If a gimbal claims a channel that was previously used by a fixed-function signal, the gimbal takes that channel and the fixed-function signal is only emitted on still-unclaimed channels.

+##### &#9193; Reverse Aileron/Elevator/Throttle/Rudder

+Reverses the selected gimbal inside the ELRS/CRSF input model before the CRSF frame is generated.

+##### &#9193; ELRS/CRSF Gimbal Calibration

+This section shows live raw ADC readings for the four gimbals.
+Move a gimbal to its low, center, or high position and click the matching *Capture* button.
+When you save the page, those raw values are stored and used as the real three-point calibration for CRSF output:

+- saved low -> `1000`
+- saved center -> `1500`
+- saved high -> `2000`

+Values between the saved points are interpolated, and anything outside the saved range is clamped.

+---